lovc21/Dialogflow-chatbot/README.md

 ## How to setup

-  1. clone the repository
+  1. Clone the repository
-  2. install the libraries
+  2. Install the libraries
   3. Set up the Dialogflow agent
   4. import the Dialogflow agent settings from dialogflow agent directori
   5. Install ngrok